 Sling TV is a skinny bundle designed to cater to your preferences.
 With Sling TV, you design your own bundle: Using base bundles and add-on bundles called “Extras,” you can customize your channel selection to ensure that you get everything you want without having to pay for any filler.
-Sling TV's channel offerings include FS1 and TBS.
-Note that, as of this writing, Sling TV does not offer Fox.
+Sling TV's channel offerings include FS1, ESPN, ESPN2, and TBS.
+Note that, as of this writing, Sling TV does not offer Fox or ABC.
 However, you could always pair Sling TV with an over-the-air antenna to create an MLB playoffs solution on the cheap.

 YouTube TV is Google's entry into the skinny bundle derby, and it's a worthy one.
 YouTube TV pairs a great and user-friendly app with a nice channel selection that includes ABC, Fox, FS1, ESPN, ESPN2, TBS, and MLB Network.
 Our YouTube TV review has more about what to expect with this service.

-FOX has the rights to the World Series, which means that the biggest games of the postseason will air on the company's flagship network.
+Fox has the rights to the World Series, which means that the biggest games of the postseason will air on the company's flagship network.
 That, in turn, means that cord cutters can get the big games for free over the air.
-In most areas, you'll be able to pick up FOX (as well as the other major networks) for free over the air with an antenna.
+In most areas, you'll be able to pick up Fox (as well as the other major networks) for free over the air with an antenna.
 Not sure what antenna is right for you?
-Just check out our helpful guide.
+Just check out our helpful antenna guide.